Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 Once the tokens are clearly separated, it is possible to perform further text processing at a more granular, token level.
-Stop words are a category of words that have limited semantic meaning regardless of the document contents.
+Stop words are a category of words that have limited semantic meaning (and hence utility) regardless of the document content.
 Such words can be prepositions, articles, common nouns, etc. For example, the word "the" accounts for about 7% of all words in the Brown Corpus, and "to" and "of" are more than 3% each [@malmkjar-02].
+We may choose to remove stopwords if we think that they won't be useful in our analysis.
+For examnple, words such as "the", "is", "or" may not be useful if the task is to classify news articles into the topic of the article.
+On nthe other hand, they may provide information information if the task is to classify a document into the genre it belongs to or in identifying the author of the document.

 *Hapax legomena* are rarely occurring words that might have only one instance in the entire corpus.
 These words---names, misspellings, or